 With only the hint that “the romance was born of neighborly chats” in Fremont, we may use our imagination as to how Edward Lind and Jennie Clark became acquainted, leading to their marriage in 1915.

-There was a corner grocery, Cheadle’s, at 38th & Aurora and it is likely that Edward & Jennie might often seen one another while going to and from the store.
+There was a corner grocery, Cheadle’s, at 38th & Aurora and it is likely that Edward & Jennie might often have seen one another while going to and from the store.
 In those days before refrigeration, it was common to buy only small amounts of food to use quickly, which necessitated near-daily trips to the market.

 In the early 1900s a corner grocery store kept staple supplies like flour, sugar and coffee, but not a lot of fresh food.
 Fremont’s shoppers would go to North 34th Street to visit a fresh market for fruits and vegetables, and a butcher shop for meat.
 There were many other small shops in Fremont such as drugstores, household supply and hardware stores.
 We may imagine Edward & Jennie out and about, falling into step with one another on the way home from the store and getting acquainted as they did their shopping and errands.